yabellini/mccole/sample/pattern-matching/index.md

 # Pattern Matching {#pattern-matching}

-We have been globbing to match filenames against patterns since <span x="systems-programming"/>.
+We have been globbing to match filenames against patterns since <a secref="systems-programming"/>.
 This lesson will explore how that works by building a simple version of the <span g="regular_expression" i="regular expression">regular expressions</span>
 used to match text in everything from editor and shell commands to web scrapers.